Skip to content

 Oxidative stress as a stumbling block

-The direct antioxidant effect – what is an antioxidant?
+The direct antioxidant effect – What is an antioxidant?

 The indirect antioxidant effect

 In addition to the direct interaction with oxygen radicals, there is another pathway towards antioxidation.
-This leads via the transcription factor Nrf2, which is activated by resveratrol.
-A transcription factor modulates the “copying” or, as experts say, the transcription of DNA.
-In this way, Nrf2 influences processes that are involved in inflammation and oxidative stress.
-The transcription factor plays a central role in the stimulation of cell-protecting genes in response to these problems.
+This leads via the transcription factor Nrf2, which is activated by resveratrolA transcription factor modulates the “writing” or, as the expert says, the transcription of DNA.
+In this way, Nrf2 Processes that are involved in inflammation and oxidative stress.
+The transcription factor plays a central role in the stimulation of cell-protective genes in response to these problems.

-Occurrence of resveratrol
+occurrence of resveratrol

-The molecule, which has been widely researched over time, has its natural occurrence in berries, nuts and dark chocolate.
+The molecule, which has been widely researched over time, has its naturally occurring in berries, nuts and dark chocolate.
 However, the highest content is found in the skins of the grapes.
-During wine production, the grapes with their skins and seeds are stored in wine barrels for a long time.
-The longer the juice is in contact with the grape skin and seeds during fermentation, the higher the amount of resveratrol in the end.
-For this reason, the resveratrol content in wine is significantly higher than in grape juice.
-The size of the grape and thus the ratio between the proportion of peel and pulp also plays an important role.
-In addition, the resveratrol content is influenced by the climate and environment in the growing area: Since plants in a humid area are usually more often attacked by parasites and fungi, their resveratrol content is higher.
+During wine production, the grapes are stored in the wine barrel with their skins and seeds for a long time.
+The longer the juice is in contact with the grape skins and seeds during fermentation, the higher the amount of resveratrol is in the end.
+For this reason, the resveratrol content in wine is significantly higher than in grape juiceThe size of the grape and thus the ratio between the amount of skin and pulp also play an important role.
+In addition, the resveratrol content is influenced by the climate and the environment in the growing area: Since plants in a humid area are generally more likely to be attacked by parasites and fungi, their resveratrol content is higher.
 In short: The more hostile the living conditions of the plants, the higher the resveratrol content.

-Resveratrol in science and research
+Resveratrol in Science and Research

 How can I take resveratrol?

 The molecule is not water-soluble, but fat-soluble.
-Putting the powder in a glass of water and then drinking it doesn't make sense.
-A more effective option is to be taken together with a fatty meal, e.g.b with yogurt or a spoonful of oil.
-The taste is slightly sour, but not unpleasant.
+Putting the powder in a glass of water and then drinking it is therefore not advisable.
+A more effective option is joint intake with a fatty meal, e.g. with yoghurt or a spoonful of oilThe taste is slightly sour, but not unpleasant.
 The fine powder has a yellowish shimmer and the smell of berries and grapes underlines its natural origin.

 The bioavailability of resveratrol powder can be significantly increased by mixing the powder with a spoonful of oil.